 On 16 December, 2015, the charter was extended until 30 June 2016.
 The schedule within the charter was updated and Justin Brookman's departure as Chair was reflected at the same time.

 In September 2016, the charter was extended until 31 December 2016, and team contact was updated.

+In December 2016, the charter was refocused on TPE and EU compliance and extended until December 2017.

 Wendy Seltzer, W3C